US Acadia, bought the Priory Group for 1.28 bn this year and now owns half of all mental services in England..

 Among the recurring problems highlighted in the coroners’ “prevention of future death notices” are a failure adequately to monitor patients at risk of self-harm, failures in training and inadequate record keeping.

-So Acadia know they are onto a winner as do venture capital investors.
+And as our mental health stigma is removed and all are harvested Acadia know they are onto a winner as do venture capital investors.

 Acadia was backed by Advent International, one of the largest private equity investors, controlling €26 billion.